 Regency pays an annual cash incentive based on achievement of key corporate objectives.
-All of the named executive officers are rewarded based on absolute growth in funds from operations (FFO) per share, as defined below, measured over a three year period.
-Management and the compensation committee believe that FFO per share growth is a key metric because shareholders of REITs closely monitor this metric and because FFO per share growth should contribute to long-term successes for shareholders.
+All of the named executive officers historically have been rewarded based on absolute growth in FFO per share, as defined below.
+Management and the compensation committee believe that FFO per share is a key metric because shareholders of REITs closely monitor this metric and because FFO per share growth should contribute to long-term successes for shareholders.
 Regency considers FFO to be an accurate benchmark for our peer group and a meaningful performance measurement for the company because it excludes various items in net income, such as gains on sales of operating properties, that do not relate to or are not indicative of the operating performance of the ownership, management and development of real estate.
-We use a rolling three-year measurement period in order to avoid year-to-year distortions that could be caused by, for example, an unusual change due to acquisition activity in a prior year.
+Since 2006 we have used a rolling three-year measurement period for the annual cash incentive in order to avoid year-to-year distortions that could be caused by, for example, an unusual change due to acquisition activity in the prior year.

-In addition to FFO per share, a portion of the incentive compensation of our chief investment officer is based on the performance of the investment group, specifically the net value created from developments and acquisitions, as defined below.
-Management and the committee believe that net value creation warrants rewarding given the importance of generating new developments for the long-term prospects for Regency.
+In addition to FFO per share growth, a portion of the 2008 annual cash incentive compensation opportunity of our Chief Investment Officer is based on the performance of the investment group, specifically the net value created from developments and acquisitions, as defined below.

-The following table shows the allocation of the annual cash incentive to the different performance measures.
+The following table shows the allocation of the 2008 annual cash incentive opportunity to the different performance measures.